IBM-Cloud/docs/services/IoT/reference/security/index.md

 ## How do we ensure your devices connect securely to the {{site.data.keyword.iot_short_notm}}?
 {: #secure-device-connection}

-Devices connect by using a clientID and the authentication token that is generated when the devices are added to your platform or both.
+Devices connect by using a clientID and the authentication token that is generated when the devices are added to your platform.
 MQTT is used to allow simple interoperability across many platforms and languages.
 The {{site.data.keyword.iot_short_notm}} supports connectivity over TLS v1.2.

 ![image](connectivity_platform.svg)